 Everyone has their preferences, but for me sleeping in complete silence does not work.
 I have a lot of trouble trying to quiet my mind and center my thoughts on my own, and this is when the worries creep in and take over.
-Before I know it, I check the clock and it’s 2am.
+Before I know it, I check the clock, and it’s 2 am.
 I haven’t slept a wink because I’m thinking about my agenda, trying to remember what questions to ask at tomorrow’s pediatrician appointment, and wondering if I locked my car.
-I could go all night like this, so I have to have something playing to focus on.
+Seriously, I could go all night like this, so I have to have something playing to focus on.

 This is a great way to involve your partner and to get more centered and connected to your body while detaching from your worrying thoughts.
-Touch is a great therapy, and can be the best way to loosen up those muscles from carrying kids all day!
+Touch is excellent therapy, and can be the best way to loosen up those muscles from carrying kids all day!
 Trust me on this, ask your partner or husband for a massage at the end of a long day… I can almost promise they’ll happily oblige!